 If the Center Director leaves the institution during the award term, the grant can be managed by the codirector.
-If there is no co-director, the fund can be transferrable within the institution for the remaining fiscal year if the institution provides supporting documents and justification for CHE's determination.
-If the grant has not finished its award term, CHE reserves the right to rescind the remaining funds from the institution.
+If there is no co-director, the funds can be transferrable within the institution for the remaining fiscal year.
+The institution must provide supporting documents and justification for the CHE's review and approval.
+If the grant has not finished its award term, the CHE reserves the right to rescind the remaining funds from the institution.